PACE: A Large-Scale Dataset with Pose Annotations in Cluttered Environments: Dataset Statistics

 \section{Dataset Statistics}

-In pursuit of diversity, we placed the objects ten disparate environments, each featuring varying levels and configurations of occlusion.
-We document 10 video sequences per scene, each sequence encompassing 1 to 5 objects.
+In pursuit of diversity, we placed the objects in ten disparate environments, each featuring varying levels and configurations of occlusion.
+We captured 10 video sequences per scene, each sequence including 1 to 7 objects.
 We captured RGB and depth data using an Intel RealSense D415 camera, with a resolution of $1280\times 720$.
-The capture process spans distances ranging from 0.5m to 1.5m from the objects.
+The capture process spans distances ranging from 0.5m to 1.5m.